albertzheng07/Behavioral-Cloning/writeup_template.md

 ![alt text][image4]
 ![alt text][image5]

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+In order to augment the data set, I also flipped images thinking that this would provide additional angles for the network to train on.
+Here is an example of a baseline images vs. a flipped image.

-Etc ....
+Baseline:
+![alt text][image6]

+Flipped:
+![alt text][image7]

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...